 We replace talks until the day before the conference starts.
 You can cancel your waiting list participation any time if you feel it's not enough time left to prepare your presentation properly.

 As a thank-you for the patience speakers on the waiting list receive a contributor discount coupon as well.

 Release agreement for submissions

 All submissions will be made public during the community talk voting, to allow all registrants to discuss the proposals.
 After finalizing the schedule, talks that are not accepted will be removed from the public website.
 Accepted submissions will stay online for the foreseeable future.

 We also ask all speakers to:

 upload their talk materials to the EuroPython website

 accept the EuroPython Speaker Release Agreement which allows the EPS to make the talk recordings and uploaded materials available under a CC BY-NC-SA license

-To simplify the organization, we ask all speakers and trainers to accept the video recording and publishing of their session.
+To simplify the organization, we ask all speakers to accept the video recording and publishing of their session.
 All talks will be recorded.